kamui/retriable/README.md

 ### Ensure/Else

 What if I want to execute a code block at the end, whether or not an exception was rescued ([ensure](http://ruby-doc.org/docs/keywords/1.9/Object.html#method-i-ensure))?
-Or, what if I want to execute a code block if no exception is raised ([else](http://ruby-doc.org/docs/keywords/1.9/Object.html#method-i-else))?
+Or what if I want to execute a code block if no exception is raised ([else](http://ruby-doc.org/docs/keywords/1.9/Object.html#method-i-else))?
 Instead of providing more callbacks, I recommend you just wrap retriable in a begin/retry/else/ensure block:

 ```ruby
 begin